 But if your credit spending gets out of control, monthly payments and accumulated interest can become a problem.
 Follow these credit card tips to avoid common problems:

 - Pay off your balance every month.
 Avoid paying interest on your credit card purchases by paying the full balance each month.1 Resist the temptation to spend more than you can pay for any given month, and you’ll enjoy the benefits of using a credit card without interest charges.

 - Use the card for needs, not wants.
 A credit card should be used carefully.
 Frivolous purchases can lead to debt.
 Credit cards can be used in emergency situations, such as a mobile phone bill that’s due before your next payday.
 Use the credit card as a temporary loan to yourself, and then pay back the amount as soon you can to avoid interest charges.

 - Never skip a payment.
 Pay your bill every month, even if the minimum payment is all you can afford.
 Missing a payment could result in a late fee, a higher interest rate and a negative mark on your credit score.

 - Use the credit card as a budgeting tool.
 If you’re confident you can use a credit card responsibly and pay off the balance every month, try using it as a budgeting tool.
 By making all of your purchases with your credit card, you can see exactly how much you’ve spent at the end of the month.
 Of course, you should only do this if you know you can pay off the balance each month.
 To make sure your credit card spending doesn’t get out of hand, never charge more to your card than you have in your bank account.

 - Use a rewards card.
-If you’re using a credit card for most or all of your purchases, make sure to find a card that offers rewards.
-Not only will you avoid paying interest on your purchases if you pay off the balance every month, you’ll also earn rewards such as cash, airline miles or retail points.
+If you’re using a credit card for most or all of your purchases, it makes sense to use a card that offers rewards.
+Not only can you avoid paying interest, but you’ll also earn rewards such as cash, airline miles or retail points.